Jonathan2251/lbd/_sources/gpu.txt

 But in order to let user/programmer add some special effect or decoration in coordinate for each vertex or in color for each pixel, OpenGL provides these two functions to do it.
-Programmer can add their converting functions then compiler translate them into GPU instructions running on GPU processor.
+Programmer is allowed to add their converting functions that compiler translate them into GPU instructions running on GPU processor.
 With these two shaders, new features have been added to allow for increased flexibility in the rendering pipeline at the vertex and fragment level [#shaderswiki]_.